|Weight||104kg (16st 5lb)|

 Matt’s first-team debut was four seasons ago against the Scarlets in the LV= Cup and initially he combined rugby with A levels in Physical Education, Biology and Business Studies at Worcester Sixth Form College.
-He captained Blundell’s, and was on a dual registration three seasons ago with National One club Stourbridge, for whom he played three times.
+He captained Blundell’s, and was on a dual registration three seasons ago with National One club Stourbridge and played three games for them.

-He said: “I admire Worcester products Matt Mullan and Tom Wood (now with Northampton), who have come through the academy.
-What they have achieved shows what it takes to make the grade as a professional rugby player.
+He said: “I admire Worcester products Matt Mullan and Tom Wood, who came through the academy.
+What they have achieved shows what it takes to make the grade.
 Italy’s Sergio Parisse, Richie McCaw and David Pocock are others I respect hugely.
-Worcester Academy managers Andrew Stanley and Gary Meechan have been my mentors.”
+Worcester Academy managers Andrew Stanley and Gary Meechan were my mentors.”

-While at Blundell’s, Matt toured India with the school cricket team and enjoys the golf driving range when his studies permit.
+While at Blundell’s, Matt toured India with the school cricket team and enjoys the golf driving range.
 He missed the England U18 tour to South Africa in July 2010 because of training commitments with his club.

 2013 Arg (1, 2)